openharmony/docs/en/application-dev/napi/use-napi-about-string.md

 ## Basic Concepts

-As a common data type in programming, string a sequence of characters used to represent text.
+As a common data type in programming, string is a sequence of characters used to represent text.
 It can also be used to build user interface (UI) elements such as labels, buttons, and text boxes, process user input, and validate and format input data.
 Different encodings support different character sets and languages.
 Major encoding schemes include the following:

 - ASCII<br>ASCII is one of the earliest character encoding schemes.
 It uses 7 bits to represent English letters, digits, and some basic symbols.
 It serves as the foundation for encoding schemes.
 - UTF-8<br>UTF-8 is a variable-length encoding scheme that can represent any Unicode character.
 It uses 8 bits per character and uses byte sequences of different lengths depending on the range of the character.
 UTF-8 is widely used for web content.